Admission into the IPFW Dental Hygiene Program is competitive. Students must apply separately to IPFW and the Dental Hygiene Program.

 The dental profession is extremely conservative.
 In clinical settings, tattoos and head and neck piercings are not considered acceptable in the health science professions.
 If students have tattoos that are noticeable, they must be covered by clothing.
 If they cannot be covered by clothing, students are required to cover tattoos with bandages.
 For clinical attire, all head and neck piercings must be removed, including plugs.

 All students accepted into the Dental Hygiene program must attend both the College of Health and Human Services orientation and the Dental Hygiene orientation which occur on the same day in the summer.
-In 2013 orientation is on Friday, July 12.

 Because of the experiential learning process used in all dental hygiene courses, attendance is essential and mandatory.
 Some evening hours are required for additional clinical experiences and professional association meetings.